SocietyProtocol/Content-Library/Published/Brand/Glossary.md

 	- **Governance Domains**: The five different areas of governance decisions in Society Protocol: Constitution, Protocol Parameters, Laws, Courts, and Disputes.
 	- **Governors**: The people participating in the Governance of Society Protocol.
 	- **Distributed Courts (dCourts)**: An incentivized court system to make governance decisions which exists at the Governance Level.
-	- **Jury Pool**: The Actors and Organizations which participate in Distributed Courts (dCourts).
+	- **Jury Pool**: The Actors and Organizations which participate in dCourts.
-	- **Jury**: The Actors and Organizations which participate in Distributed Courts (dCourts) and are selected to make a decision.
+	- **Jury**: The Actors and Organizations which participate in dCourts and are selected to make a decision.
-	- **Juror**: A single Individual Actor or Organization who is participating in Distributed Courts (dCourts)
+	- **Juror**: A single Individual Actor or Organization who is participating in dCourts.
 6. **Organizations**
     - This Level includes two types of Organizations:
         - Distributed Corporations (dCorps)